Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/platform_health_overview.md

 **Value:** 23,452 users

-Out of the 25,000 registered users, approximately 23,452 users performed at least one transaction.
+Out of 25,000 registered users in the dataset, approximately 23,452 users performed at least one transaction during the analysis period.

-This suggests that roughly **94% of registered users are active**, indicating strong user engagement on the platform.
+This indicates that roughly **94% of registered users were active**, suggesting strong platform engagement and frequent user participation in transactions.

 ---